Apologies for new articles and news items being slow to appear here recently on Untitled: Stories of Creativity, Innovation, Success.

 We have succumbed to the coldest cold snap since 1971 and the gauntlet of people “soldiering on” while explosively sharing their diseases in public, and have been battling with serious primary and secondary infections from which we have yet to recover.

 Meanwhile work continues slowly but surely on our self-financing effort via the subdivision of our land.
 When it is completed and pays off, one aim is to make this house a more fit place in which to live and work.

-Too many Australian houses tend to have little to no insulation, no central heating and no cooling, leading to poor health outcomes.
+Too many Australian houses tend to have little to no insulation, no central heating and no cooling, leading to poor health outcomes, as well as mediocre lighting.
 In winter, temperatures inside these houses are lower than outside.
-The homes in the suburbs where we live are no exception, even the largest and most expensive.
+The houses in the suburbs where we live are no exception, even amongst the largest and most expensive of them.

 Way back in 1949, the great Austrian-Australian architect Harry Seidler began work on his very first house, for his parents Rose and Max Seidler.
 Rose Seidler House in eastern Wahroonga showed Australians how to create modern, affordable, eminently livable houses.